Battle of Kandahar (2021): Battle

 However, remnants of the garrison continued to hold onto Kandahar Airport after the city had fallen, including Unit 03.
 Commanded by Lt.
 Col. Mohammad Iqbal Nuristani, these troops remained besieged by the insurgents.
 Iqbal called upon the government, U.S. American military officers, and the Central Intelligence Agency to aid the besieged troops.
 The defenders hoped to evacuated by air.
 On 14 August, Lockheed C-130 Hercules transport planes arrived to begin rescuing the remaining troops at the airport, while the rebels continued to bombard it with mortars.
 Not all could be flown out at once; Nuristani consequently coordinated the evacuation, taking the first flight to Kabul and then returning to Kandahar Airport to help his remaining men.
 By 15 August, the besieged soldiers were almost out of ammunition and water.
 That day, they were informed of the capture of Kabul and collapse of the Afghan government.
 The Taliban gave the airport's defenders a final ultimatum, stating that they could surrender until midnight or die fighting.
 The besieged troops also ran out of ammunition, but did not surrender; they were rescued on 16 August by Unit 03 soldiers who personally organized aircraft at the U.S.-defended Hamid Karzai International Airport to evacuate them.

 Aftermath

-With Kandahar city secured, the Taliban continued their campaigns of focusing on the shift towards capturing provincial capitals from the Afghan government as a part of their 2021 offensive.
-Having taken rural Afghanistan, they focused on more urban parts, with many cities taken over by them.

 The Taliban victory had increased the number of provincial capitals under their control to 13, and foreshadowed the rapid collapse of the Afghan government and Fall of Kabul.